TCYong123/MSc-Project-Chin-Tan-2023/README.md

 sw_conver.py: modified sw_convergence script to use sw_test.py
 sw_rosenbrock.py: Similar to sw_convergence but for rosenbrock method \
 sw_vort.py: Similar to sw_height but for vorticity \
+sw_convergence_s.py: calculate L2-norm between IM (small dt) and other methods to understand convergence rate as ref_level varies\
+sw_fourier.py: Perform Fourier analysis to better understand the damping effect of various methods \
+sw_gamma.py: Analyse the stablility and effectiveness of TR-BDF2 with different gamma value \